How To Measure For A Raised toilet seat ?

 The standard toilet bowls are smaller by a few inches than the elongated bowls, and are also referred to as round.

-To measure the toilet bowl size, you simply measure the distance from the front edge of the bowl to the center point in between the at bolt holes.
+To determine if you have a standard or elongated toilet bowl, you measure from the front edge of the rim of your toilet bowl to the center point between the two seat bolt holes.

 Generally, in the US, the round or standard toilet bowl is 16 1/2 “, and the elongated is 18 1/2 “.